Alb4tro/FCG-Final-Project/README.md

 ### Coffee

-In this image, NLM removes more noise than BCD, still preserving most of the details, except for a slight blurring effect on the horizontal lines on top of the coffeepot.
-This is due to the fact that NLM performs well in images characterized by a lower within variance, since for each patch it's easier to find a similar patch inside the respective research window, then performing the adjustment.
+In this image, both the algorithms remove most of the noise, still preserving most of the details, except for a slight blurring effect on the horizontal lines on top of the coffeepot while using NLM.
+The latter is still useful since it's an image characterized by a lower within variance, since for each patch it's easier to find a similar patch inside the respective research window, then performing the adjustment.
 ![Image](out/compare_results/coffee_1080_4.png)
 ![Image](out/compare_results/coffee_1080_8.png)
 ![Image](out/compare_results/coffee_1080_16.png)